Disclaimer: The highlights and links are being auto inserted by Google without my consent. My apologies for the distraction effect.

 and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly

 I do not follow Joseph's reasoning - the baby was coming!
-He was disowning the child and Mary.
-Would that not have been clear if he went ahead with the divorce, despite his good intention?
+He was contemplating disowning the child and Mary.
+(Would not disgrace, or worse, follow if he went ahead with the divorce, despite his good intention?)
 How would mother and child fare, wherever they were?
-Or, is the answer that Mary still in Judea and was Joseph thinking she could remain there?
+Or, is the answer that Mary was still in Judea and was Joseph thinking she could remain there?
+Or go back there in haste?

 But after he had considered this, an angel of the Lord appeared to him in a dream

 This dream was the first reported but there were more to come.
-How did Joseph recognise the message as coming from the Lord?
+Somehow Joseph recognised the message as coming from the Lord.

 and said, “Joseph son of David, do not be afraid to take Mary home as your wife,